tenaspace/react-headless-accordion/README.md

 # @tenaspace/react-headless-accordion

-This is an unstyled React component helping you to easy to make the Accordion UI with your style.
+This is an unstyled React component that helps you to easily make the Accordion UI with your style.

 ## Demo